Menu

-Stan has since lost 50 pounds and feels healthier than he has in years.
-He hopes his story helps inspire others to change behaviors before they face the same hurdles he’s had to clear.
-Stan says “I nearly died… It seems what you do or don’t do in one decade, determines the outcomes you’ll experience in the following decades.”
+Since joining the program, Stan has lost 50 pounds and feels healthier than he has in years.
+He hopes his story motivates others to take steps toward better health before facing similar challenges.
+“I nearly died,” he said.
+“It seems what you do or don’t do in one decade, determines the outcomes you’ll experience in the following decades.”

 Thanks to financial support from the Ys Open Doors program, Stan is able to train one-on-one with Adaptive Fitness Coordinator Zachary Lipson, who has seen vast improvements in his mobility, strength, and overall health.
 “The mission of the Y is to reach out and help those who are underserved.”
 Stan says.
 “I’m making progress, gaining muscle, decreasing fat, and all of it’s because of the programs I participate in here at the Y that are just abundant.”